Tommy Edman Preview, Player Props: Cardinals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.

-- The Orioles have the 12th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Orioles have a 4.05 team ERA that ranks 11th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.